Best AM4 Motherboard 2023 – Our Top AMD AM4 Ryzen Motherboards

 |X570||16 PCIe 4.0||12||3||0||8||Yes|

-The easiest way to check whether your motherboard is compatible with the RAM you currently own or want to buy is in the motherboard spec’s.
+The easiest way to check whether your motherboard is compatible with the RAM you currently own or want to buy is in the motherboard specs.
 It will tell you straight away how much and what speed RAM it can accommodate.
+For AM4 DDR4 is a good start but the dimensions might vary.

 Particularly important when purchasing a smaller form board is the location of the memory.
 You’re probably asking yourself now, why would that be a problem, as long as it fits?
 Well, strictly speaking, the memory location is rarely going to be an issue.
 However, if you’re mad into overclocking you may have purchased a large, aftermarket custom CPU cooler.

-In some cases, the larger than normal heat sink can become a real problem.
-Just make sure if you are choosing a larger cooler that the RAM is located far enough away to accommodate for both.
+In some cases, the larger-than-normal heat sink can become a real problem.
+Just make sure if you are choosing a larger cooler that the RAM is located far enough away to accommodate both.

 - Wifi card